brannonh/php-debug/README.md

 Use this class if you need to gather debugging information without access to a debugger, like in a customer's environment.

+## Support

+This library has not been tested on PHP versions prior to 5.3.29.
+If you try it, please let us know how it goes by opening a new issue.

+If you find problems on any other versions, please also let us know in a new issue.

 ## Usage

 To use php-debug, simply drop the `Debug.php` file somewhere in your source files and `include` or `require` it in the file that needs to be debugged.
 Then, create a new `Debug` object and use it to gather, save, and log data.